Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Introduction

-In this work, we propose a scheme for the accurate quantum simulation of the toric-code Hamiltonian via periodic driving (sketched in Fig.~\ref{fig:sketch}).
-Adopting the perspective of recently proposed hybrid approaches~\cite{Petiziol2021, Le2022}, we exploit the interplay of techniques from continuous-drive Floquet engineering~\cite{Goldman2014, Bukov2015, Eckardt2017, Oka2019} and digitization~\cite{Georgescu2014} to minimize undesired terms in the quantum simulated Hamiltonian, achieving clean four-spin interactions.
+In this work, we propose a scheme for the accurate quantum simulation of the toric-code Hamiltonian via periodic driving (sketched in Fig.~\ref{fig:Figure1}).
+Adopting the perspective of recently proposed hybrid approaches~\cite{Petiziol2021, Le2022}, we exploit the interplay of techniques from continuous-drive Floquet engineering~\cite{Goldman2014, Bukov2015, Eckardt2017, Oka2019} and trotterization~\cite{Georgescu2014} to minimize undesired terms in the quantum simulated Hamiltonian, achieving clean four-spin interactions.
 By taking advantage of the commutativity of different four-spin terms characterizing the Hamiltonian, we can reduce the problem of finding suitable control functions to individual four-spin subsystems, which can be optimized based on numerically exact methods, thus circumventing perturbative treatments.
 Moreover, this approach provides, by construction, a method that can be applied straightforwardly to arbitrary lattice size.
-Thanks to the fact that the proposed scheme exploits the integrability of the target model, the level of accuracy attained for the single plaquette is maintained when addressing the whole lattice, such that no amplification of the quantum simulation error occurs.
+Thanks to the fact that the proposed scheme exploits the integrability of the target model, the level of accuracy attained for the single plaquette is maintained when addressing the whole lattice: the leading error terms in the single plaquette remain the leading error terms also when considering the whole lattice, rather than being superseded by Trotter errors.
 It is further shown how the scheme can be adapted to implement four-spin entangling gates, which, in turn, allow us to design systematic ground-state-preparation protocols applicable in arbitrarily large systems.
 The achievement of topologically ordered states in these protocols is verified by probing long-range entanglement, detected via topological entanglement entropy, and through explicit creation and braiding of anyons.
 A minimal, proof-of-concept implementation is then proposed, which can be used either to study the transition to the ordered phase, through Floquet-adiabatic passage, or as a prototypical topological qubit.

 Our scheme applies to a lattice of driven two-level systems and employs single-spin control and time-periodic modulations of the nearest-neighbour hopping.
 While such spin lattices are routinely realized in various quantum simulation platforms, the necessity to modulate spin-spin hopping makes architectures of superconducting qubits with tuneable-coupling a natural framework for implementing our proposal~\cite{Grajcar2006, Chen2014, Roushan2017, Yan2018, Arute2019, Weiss2022}.
 Indeed, this type of control has been demonstrated and used for the realization of efficient two-qubit gates \cite{Arute2019, Weiss2022} and artificial gauge fields for microwave photons \cite{Roushan2017}.